alisw/alibuild/docs/quick.markdown

 ---
-title: ALIBUILD
+title: BITS
 subtitle: Quick Start
 layout: main
 ---

-aliBuild is a tool to simplify building and installing ALICE / ALFA software.
+Bits is a tool to build, install and package large software stacks.
+It originates from the aliBuild tool, originally developed to simplify building and installing ALICE / ALFA software and attempts to make it more general and usable for other communities that share similar problems and have overlapping dependencies.

 This is a quickstart Guide which will show you how to build and use a package, for extended documentation please have a look at the [user guide](user.html).